fatinaminah/UHC-vs-GNI/README.md

 # Visualizing Scatterplot on Kaggle: Universal Health Coverage vs. Gross National Income

-Scatterplots are powerful tools for visualizing correlations between two variables, offering insights into their relationships.
-This article explores the relationship between Universal Health Coverage (UHC) and Gross National Income (GNI), using Kaggle’s platform to visualize the data.
+Scatter plots serve as robust data visualization tools for establishing the correlation of two variables and their relationship context.
+This article tries to view Universal Health Coverage (UHC) and Gross National Income (GNI) on Kaggle in a data visualization perspective.

 **Understanding the Relationship Between UHC and GNI**

-> UHC ensures that everyone has access to essential healthcare services without experiencing financial hardship.
-It is a key element of the Sustainable Development Goals (SDGs), specifically highlighted in SDG 3.8.
-Meanwhile, GNI represents a country’s total income, reflecting its economic strength.
-Examining the relationship between these factors helps uncover disparities in healthcare systems and economic development worldwide.
+> UHC is the condition in which all people can access basic health services without suffering financial hardship.
+UHC is a pertinent factor in the Sustainable Development Goals (SDGs) and is specifically mentioned in SDG 3.8.
+On the other hand, GNI is the gross income of a country in terms of its economic strength.
+Through this relationship, we approach disparities in healthcare systems and economic development on a worldwide scale.

-For those new to Kaggle, we will go through the step-by-step process of visualizing this data.
+For the new folks on Kaggle, we will walk through the step-by-step visualization of this data.

 # **Step-by-Step Guide**